2anki/server/README.md

 We are going to make this a good way to make [Anki](https://apps.ankiweb.net/) flashcards easier, better and faster.
 The dream is to have powerful and easy ways to produce high quality flashcards.
 This project is a complement to Anki and Notion.

+To get started with development, [read the docs here](./docs/Development.md)

 ## What We Are Not

 If you are looking for a Anki or Notion replacement then this project is probably not right for you.
 Watch this video [Notion + Anki](https://youtu.be/FjifJG4FoXY) to understand the project's goal.
 We are never